 - Ax-Crazy: Temporarily.
 When he wakes up early from his first cybernetic surgery, the sound of Zero's voice over the broadcast system sends him into an Unstoppable Rage, leading him to steal the Siegfried prototype mecha and rush break out of a research facility to go earn his first Moment of Awesome.

-- Back from the Dead: Twice and both times he was rebuilt.
+- Back from the Dead: He not-quite-dies twice, and both times he's rebuilt.

 - Badass: He's a skilled pilot right from the start, but this really becomes apparent around the time he´s quite literally rolling through Zero´s forces with the Siegfried screaming ALL HAIL BRITANNIA at the top of his lungs.
 In R2, he becomes a cyborg assassin armed with a Geass Canceller, who kicks even more ass and then pulls a Heel-Face Turn to join Lelouch... out of LOYALTY, of course.